"AURIC succeeds in transcending temporal and spatial limits to absorb the audience with its words, sounds, and emotions"

 EDUCATIONAL DOSSIER HERE >

 AURiC (Songs From A Golden Age) is a Gig Theatre show based on texts from the Spanish Golden Age, freely translated and adapted to English by Paula Rodriguez.
-An experience that merges a spoken-word piece and an indie-experimental rock concert.

 Spanish Golden Age authors left us a rich and extensive heritage to explore.
 Writers like Cervantes, Calderón de la Barca, and Lope de Vega created masterpieces such as Don Quixote (Cervantes), Life is a Dream (Calderón), or Fuenteovejuna (Lope).
 They also wrote many plays, poems, sonnets, and songs that reflect on universal matters as a profound dissection of the human condition.